Google removes 93,550 content pieces in Aug in India, shows compliance report

 Also, Facebook said it had received 904 user reports for Facebook through its Indian grievance mechanism between August 1-31.
 Instagram had received 106 reports through the Indian grievance mechanism during the same time frame.

 In its report, WhatsApp said it had banned over two million accounts in India, while 420 grievance reports were received by the messaging platform in the month of August.
-(Agencies)
+(PTI)

 Google removes 93,550 content pieces in Aug in India, shows compliance report